webjayant/webjayant.com/content/posts/what-is-jamstack.md

 ---
-date: 2020-08-31T18:03:21+05:30
+date: 2020-08-31T12:33:21.000Z
-hero_image: "/content/images/jamstack-delivers-v1.jpeg"
+hero_image: /content/images/jamstack-delivers-v1.jpeg
 title: What is JAMstack?
-author: Jayant Raj Singh
+author: content/data/authors/jayant.yaml
 ---

 **What is JAMstack and why should I care?**

 JAMstack is a modern web-development architecture that contains strictly client-side JavaScript, reusable APIs, and prebuilt markup.
-With JAMstack, developers can develop apps only using front-end technologies without setting up servers and back-end.
+With JAMstack, developers can develop apps only using front-end technologies without setting up servers and back-end.\
 Thanks to recent development of serverless platforms such as firebase, Google Cloud Functions, Amazon Lambda Functions which enables API integrations from front-end itself.

 The best thing about JAMstack in my opinion is the that you don't have to pay any initial amount to get started.